 This particular example comes from Adge's personal collection.

-This is an unusual and unique copy of the 'Poor Poor Farmer' single.
+Two unusual copies of the 'Poor Poor Farmer' single.

-Bob's handwriting can be seen on the sleeve giving the record title and his own collection reference number (2028).
+Bob's handwriting can be seen on the sleeve giving the record title and his own collection reference numbers (2028 and 2238).